Criminal Justice

 Total Hours15

 The Forensic Studies Minor supplements coursework in majors related to criminal justice.
 It prepares students for careers in criminal investigation as well as graduate study in a related field.
-3000/4000 level courses in this minor can only be counted towards the “major-related electives” requirement (12cr) of the BA in Criminal Justice degree.
+3000/4000 level courses in this minor can only be counted towards the “major-related electives” requirement (12 semester hours) of the BA in Criminal Justice degree.
 CCJ 2002 Survey of Crime and Justice meets both the Criminal Justice major and Forensic Studies minor degree requirements.
+Courses must be completed at UWF with a grade of “C” or higher.
+Requirements may not be met with directed studies courses.

 CCJ 2002Survey of Crime and Justice3